Find C with the Pythagorean Theorem

 c = √(a² + b²)

-To find the hypotenuse, square the legs, add them, and take the square root.
+Use this find c Pythagorean theorem calculator guide to square the legs, add them, and take the square root.

-The hypotenuse is the side opposite the right angle and is always the longest side.
+In the formula a² + b² = c², c is the hypotenuse: the side opposite the right angle and the longest side of the triangle.

 Write the formula